tusharb05/pollstream/README.md

 - Stores poll metadata and vote counts in PostgreSQL.
 - Runs a **Celery worker** that periodically disables expired polls (`is_active = False`).
 - Listens to messages from **RabbitMQ** to update vote tallies in the DB.
+- Implements **API Throttling** to limit request rates and protect the service.
+- Supports **API Pagination** on poll listing endpoints for performance and scalability.

 ### 2. ✅ Vote Service
 - Accepts and verifies votes from users.